mgreenw/JumboSmash/src/server/docs/photos/confirm-upload.md

 ## Success Response

 **Condition**: An unconfirmed photo exists AND a corresponding photo has been successfully been uploaded to AWS S3.
 In this case, the uploaded photo will be added to the requesting user's confirmed photos.
+The data is the new list if photoIds for the user

 **Code**: `200 OK`